What is the difference between Amish and Mennonite?

 There may not appear to be a large difference between Amish and Mennonites (especially between Amish and the conservative Mennonites).
 But when you are a part of that circle, it feels like there is a huge difference.
 And there is actually a vast difference between the plainest Amish and the most liberal Mennonites.
 And there's every kind of church, every step in between.
 There are many Amish and Mennonite churches, and each one varies in at least a few rules.

-I grew up as New Order Amish in Lancaster County, PA.
+I grew up as a New Order Amish in Lancaster County, PA.
 So I am the most familiar with the New Order groups and the Old Order Amish in the Lancaster area.
 Only in recent years have I learned more about some of the plainer Amish.
-I had no idea how some of them lived and how strict they are.
+I had no idea how some of them lived and how strict they were.

 Amish and Mennonite Differences